 They turned out so well that I think you could mistake them for the real deal!

-And I am pleased to say that my son taste tested these and said they were actually more delicious than traditional oreos.
+Actually, my son taste tested these and said they were more delicious than traditional oreos.

 For The Cookie Dough